latteart-org/multi-locator/README.md

 ### Automatic Locator Repair

 If an application update has caused some locators to break, multiple locators can still be used to identify a web element as long as at least one of the locators is correct.
-MULOC can be used to record the fixes for the broken locators by calling `recordFix()` once before the end of the test.
+MULOC can be used to record the fixes for the broken locators by calling `recordFix()` once before finishing the tests.
+When you use a testing framework, it is recommended to call it in a teardown method such as Jest's `afterAll()` or Mocha's `after()`.

 ```js
 await driver